One’s own is well hidden for one’s

-Obtaining self knowledge, considered essential for leadership development, requires something deeper and more substantial, as alluded to by Nietzsche in the epigraph to this blog entry.
-As our behaviour is predominately controlled by situational variables, the only way to obtain self-knowledge is life experience.
+Obtaining self-knowledge, considered essential for leadership development, requires something more profound and more substantial, as alluded to by Nietzsche in the epigraph to this blog entry.
+As situational variables predominately control our behaviour, the only way to obtain self-knowledge is life-experience.

 Only by being exposed to a multitude of situations and challenges can we know what our personality is.
 As we gain life experience, our inner and perceived selves slowly converge.
 Maturity is the situation where the inner self and the perceived self are almost identical, and self-knowledge becomes apparent.
 Even the most carefully designed personality test can not leapfrog the knowledge obtained through life experience.
 Carl Gustav Jung, who inspired the development of the MBTI recognised this when he wrote:9

 Anyone who wants to know the human psyche … would be better advised to abandon exact science … and wander with human heart through the world.